- It’s Essential to Have a Pitch for Every Niche, Says The Pitch Girl’s Laura Allen - June 1, 2020

 What mistakes do you see others making in selling to younger consumers?

-Sawabini: The number one thing that we see is when brands talk at consumers instead of with consumers.
+Sawabini: The number one thing that we see is when brands talk at younger consumers instead of with them.
 If you only talk at them as opposed to engaging with them, having a conversation, you’re really missing out on a key driver kind of the social element.
 There’s this amazing opportunity for brands to really act like people to have a conversation, to create consistent voice and personality.

 It’s “buy my product” or “look, it’s new” as opposed to “Hi, would you like to come and experience it?
 Let me show you what it can do.”
 It’s the offer to try to explain or share or ask questions.
 It’s opening the door to that two-way conversation.